tronprotocol/docker-tron-quickstart/README.md

 __The "SERVER_BUSY" error__

-Sometimes, for example running tests with TronBox, we ask the node to performe a lot of operatios.
+Sometimes, for example running tests with TronBox, we ask the node to perform a lot of operations.
 This can cause that the full node is busy and returns that error.
 If so, just repeat your command.

 ### Not good for main network